esesmuedgars/IdeaKit/README.md

 What Swift challenges are not?
 Swift challenges are not programming or mathematical problems that have universal solutions.
 What Swift challenges are?
 Swift challenges highlight problems with purpose to grant insight into Swift syntactical sugar and uncommon native APIs.
-Each consecutive newsletter's issue will provide solution(-s) (as well as explanation(-s) and resource hyperlink(-s), where applicable) to a problem described in issue before, besides following challenge.
+Each consecutive newsletter's issue will provide solution(-s) (as well as explanation(-s) and resource hyperlink(-s), where applicable) to a problem described in an issue before, besides following challenge.

 Let's start things slow, Swift challenge No. 1: